AyuubMohamud/Biriq/README.md

 - 0, 4, or 8 PMP Entries with a granularity of 128 bytes.
 - A coherent TileLink-UL port into the data cache allowing for coherent DMA (and write-updates to the cache if it writes a present line).

-Queue capacities:
+Queue capacities: \
-Up to 16 memory/mul/div/csr instructions
+Up to 16 memory/mul/div/csr instructions \
-up to 12 ALU/Branch instructions.
+Up to 12 ALU/Branch instructions.

-Currently the PMA Map of this core is:\
+The PMA Map of this core is:\
 0x00000000 - 0x7FFFFFFF (inclusive) -> Weakly ordered, idempotent memory (RVWMO)\
 0x80000000 - 0xFFFFFFFF (inclusive) -> Weakly ordered, non-idempotent memory (RVWMO)

-Improvements:
+## Improvements:
 - Add ebreak into decoder (done)
 - Make divider and multiplier out of pipe (done)
 - Add in timeout wait (done)